Sveriges Radio: SR International

 SR International is not responsible for programming in the domestic minority languages, Finnish and Sámi, which have their own dedicated digital channels.

 On 16 March 2010, Radio Sweden announced the end of broadcasts on shortwave and medium wave as from 31 October 2010.
 External service programmes would continue on the internet only.
-Language services for immigrants to Sweden in Albanian, Syriac, Serbian, Bosnian, and Croat would also be discontinued, while programmes in English (also on the domestic service), German, Persian, Dari, and Kurdish would remain.
+Language services for immigrants to Sweden in Albanian, Neo-Aramaic, Serbian, Bosnian, and Croat would also be discontinued, while programmes in English (also on the domestic service), German, Persian, Dari, and Kurdish would remain.
+New language programs for Arabic, Somali, and Romani were established later that year.

+On 21 January, 2016, Radio Sweden announced that the station's German and Russian language stations would cease operations on 31 March of the same year.
+Editor in-chief Ingemar Löfgren (who retired that same year) stated that the decision was made in order to prioritize minority languages in broadcasting.

 Criticism

 The public's trust in the company, along with its Public Service counterparts in Sweden, may have decreased slightly during the 2000s.
 The decrease is most significant among right wing citizens.

-In 2022, it was revealed that SR had registered the word ”Sommar”, meaning Summer in Swedish, as a trademark, along with other names related to their show, Sommar i P1, much to the dismay of some podcast operators.
+On 2022, it was revealed that SR had registered the word "Sommar", meaning Summer in Swedish, as a trademark, along with other names related to their show, Sommar i P1, much to the dismay of some podcast operators.

+Twitter

+On 18 April 2023, Sveriges Radio stopped using Twitter as part of its social media plan due to concerns over "recent turbulence" at the company over its (in)ability to combat fake news and hate speech.